Skip to content

 open powershell from start menu

-To run PowerShell from Start Menu as admin, right-click Windows PowerShell > More > Run as administrator.
+To run PowerShell from the Start Menu as admin, right-click Windows PowerShell > More > Run as administrator.

 3. Pin PowerShell to the Taskbar